redis-applied-ai/redis-retrieval-optimizer/README.md

 To use the Retrieval Optimizer, you start with a labeled data set consisting of a corpus of texts, a set of natural language questions, and a collection of labels.
 You also define a set of search methods and embedding models to test against.

 The Retrieval Optimizer then lets you evaluate critical tradeoffs between **cost, speed, and latency**, helping you understand how different embedding models, retrieval strategies, and index configurations impact overall system performance.
-The tool's **Bayesian optimization** mode lets your fine-tune these index configurations.
+The tool's **Bayesian optimization** mode lets you fine-tune these index configurations.
 Ultimately, the tools let you implement **metrics-driven development** for your search applications — ensuring that decisions are grounded in data, not assumptions.

 # Example notebooks